-A risk management policy has been approved by trustees.
 A risk register has been established and is updated regularly.
 Where appropriate, systems or procedures have been established to mitigate the risks the Trust faces.
 Internal control risks are minimised by the implementation of procedures for authorisation of all transactions and projects.

 The trustees have assessed the major risks to which the Trust is exposed, in particular those relating to the specific teaching, provision of facilities and other operational areas of the Trust, and its finances.
-The trustees have implemented a number of systems to assess risks that the Academies face, especially in the operational areas (e.g. in relation to teaching, health and safety, behaviour and school trips) and in relation to the control of finance.
+The trustees have implemented a number of systems to assess risks that the Academies face, especially in the operational areas (e.g. in relation to teaching, health and safety, bullying and school trips) and in relation to the control of finance.
 They have introduced systems, including operational procedures (e.g. vetting of new staff and visitors, supervision of school grounds) and internal financial controls (see below) in order to minimise risk.
 Where significant financial risk still remains they have ensured they have adequate insurance cover.

-The predecessor school had an effective system of internal financial controls and this is being updated for the Trust.
+The Trust has an effective system of internal financial controls and this is explained in more detail in the Governance Statement.